Sign up to our Newsletter

 Answer questions untimed at first to perfect your strategy, and then spend the rest of your study period completing timed questions to perfect your speed.

-You should only use real past LSAT exams for your practice, as these will be most similar to the questions you’ll see on test day.
+You should only use real past LSAT sample questions and exams for your practice, as these will be most similar to the questions you’ll see on test day.

 Focus On Your Weaknesses

-If you want to work smarter and not harder, you can’t dedicate an equal amount of time to each section of the LSAT.
+If you want to work smarter and not harder, you can’t dedicate equal time to each section of the LSAT.
 There will be at least one section that you find to be the most difficult and one that you find relatively easy.

 Dedicate more time to rectifying your weaknesses.
 Use past LSAT tests and make your own tailored mock exams consisting of questions you find most difficult.